JavaScript Data Types

 View Answer:

-What are the three types of quotes available to create a string representation of a value?
+Which are the three types of quotes that can be used to create a string representation of a value in JavaScript?

 View Answer: